Sony Music: 2008–present: Sony Music revival and restructuring

 From 2009 to 2020, Sony owned 50% of Syco Entertainment, which operates some of the world's most successful reality TV formats, including Got Talent and The X Factor with Simon Cowell.
 Cowell acquired Sony's stake in 2020.

 Doug Morris, who was head of Warner Music Group, and later Universal Music, became chairman and CEO of Sony Music Entertainment on July 1, 2011.
-Sony Music underwent restructuring upon Morris's arrival; with some artists switching labels and other labels eliminated.
+Sony Music underwent restructuring upon Morris's arrival, with some artists switching labels and other labels eliminated.

 In June 2012, a consortium led by Sony/ATV acquired EMI Music Publishing, making Sony/ATV the world's largest music publisher at the time.
 This acquisition also reunited the common ownership of pre-1986 CBS Songs (as SBK Songs) catalog to Sony/ATV.

 Rob Stringer became CEO of Sony Music Entertainment on April 1, 2017.
 He previously served as chairman and CEO of Columbia Records.

 In June 2017, Sony announced that by March 2018 it would be producing vinyl records internally for the first time since ceasing its production in 1989.
 Reporting the decision, the BBC noted that, "Sony's move comes a few months after it equipped its Tokyo studio with a cutting lathe, used to produce the master discs needed for manufacturing vinyl records" but added that "Sony is even struggling to find older engineers who know how to make records".

 On February 5, 2019, a group of 1970s-era musicians including David Johansen and John Waite filed lawsuits accusing Sony Music Entertainment and UMG Recordings, Inc. of improperly refusing to let them reclaim the rights to songs they had signed away earlier in their careers.
 The lawsuit cites U.S. copyright law, which gives artists who formerly bargained away their rights on unfavorable terms a chance to reclaim those rights by filing termination notices after 35 years.
 The plaintiffs claim that Sony and UMG have "routinely and systematically" ignored hundreds of notices, having taken the position that recordings are "works made for hire" and are therefore not subject to being reclaimed.

 The UK media company Somethin' Else was acquired by Sony Music in 2022, to form a global podcast division with offices in New York, Los Angeles, and London.
 Somethin' Else principals Steve Ackerman and Jez Nelson were named heads of the division In 2024, Neon Hum Media, a podcast production company, was acquired.

 In 2022, Sony Music Entertainment acquired boutique branding and merchandising agency, Ceremony of Roses (CoR).
 It was merged with Sony's existing merchandising division, which subsequently operated as CoR.

 In January 2023, Sony Music and Alamo Records founder Todd Moscowitz launched Santa Anna, an artist and label services company.

+On June 22, 2026, Clive Davis, who was chief creative officer of Sony Music at the time, died at 94 years of age.